mustberuss/patentsview/api-changes-2021.md

     ~~~~

 ## TODOS
 1. Vignettes and examples need updating, some may not be possible due to the api change, like searching inventors by location.
-No errors are thrown by citation-networks.Rmd.orig but there are differences in the output.
-Works if I paste commands into R but but not by workflow
+I had to add dev = "png" to the knitr::opts_chunk$set in citation-networks.Rmd.orig to get it to render locally.
 2. Make sure that all the comments have been updated.
 3. Paging isn't quite right, repeats first request if all_pages = TRUE
 4. Test throttling- possibly set all_pages = TRUE with a small per_page.
 Removed Sys.sleep(3) in search-pv.R
-5. Check if we need to do anything about JSON on Posts (#6 at the top of the page)
+5. Check if we need to do anything about JSON on Posts (#6 at the top of the page)  Posts seem to work so I think we're ok.
-6. Test that what comes back from the api calls matches the spreadsheet (singular/plural thing mentioned above) There's a link to the spreadsheet at the bottom of https://patentsview.org/apis/purpose
+6. Test that what comes back from the api calls matches the spreadsheet and/or their Swagger definition (should be ultimate source of truth).
+There's a link to the spreadsheet at the bottom of https://patentsview.org/apis/purpose
 7. Implement the warning mentioned above (second change to the options parameter)
 8. Check if the location specific error checking is still needed (throw_if_loc_error() in process-error.R).
 The locations endpoint won't return as many fields as before.
 9. Add a warning message if the http status 403 Incorrect/Missing API Key is received.
 The api key must be in the environment at start up, so a 403 on a query should only be returned if it is invalid.
-10. Maybe instead of having fake documentation, something like data-raw/mbr_fieldsdf.R should read the swagger definition to produce data-raw/fieldsdf.csv
+10. Maybe instead of having fake documentation, something like data-raw/mbr_fieldsdf.R should read the swagger definition to produce data-raw/fieldsdf.csv.
+It might not be able to tell strings from full text fields though.
 11. mbr_fieldsdf.R probably needs to output group.field where the group doesn't match the endpoint's name.
 Ex. for the patent endpoint, the group of patents doesn't need the group to be specified but the other fields would need to be preceded by their group and a dot.
 Or change the fields in the fake documentation (to add the group.field where necessary)?
 12. we probably don't need this in process-error.R